List of compositions by Thelonious Monk: Epistrophy

-"Epistrophy" (initially called "Fly Rite" or "Iambic pentameter") was co-written with Kenny Clarke, and was copyrighted on June 2, 1941, and was the first tune copyrighted by Monk.
+"Epistrophy" (initially called "Fly Right" or "Iambic pentameter") was co-written with Kenny Clarke, and was copyrighted on June 2, 1941, and was the first tune copyrighted by Monk.
 It is a relatively atonal 32-bar tune in ABCB-form, though the key center is C♯.

 The main melodic theme was composed by Clarke, after experimenting with fingerings on the ukulele, and the chords were written by Monk.
 The word "epistrophe" is defined by Merriam-Webster as "the repetition of a word or expression at the end of successive phrases, clauses, sentences, or verses especially for rhetorical or poetic effect".

 The tune appears on almost every single live album by Monk, as it was the closing tune of each set from Monk's days at Minton's Playhouse onwards.
 The first recording was by Cootie Williams on April 1, 1942, and it was later recorded by Clarke's band on September 5, 1946.
 It was not recorded by Monk before July 2, 1948, for the Wizard of the Vibes sessions, featuring Milt Jackson.
 It was later recorded for Monk's Music and was an outtake from the It's Monk's Time sessions.

 Eronel

-A 32-bar tune in AABA-form originally composed by Sadik Hakim, co-written with Idrees Sulieman.
+A 32-bar tune in AABA form originally composed by Sadik Hakim, co-written with Idrees Sulieman.
 It was recorded on July 23, 1951, for the Genius of Modern Music sessions.
 However, Monk repeatedly changed notes and the chords to the tune and added the B-section, eventually making it "his" tune.
 Hakim originally wrote the tune in dedication to an old flame of Hakim, Lenore Gordon (Eronel is Lenore backwards).
 When the recording was released, it was only credited to Monk – Hakim and Sulieman did not receive the composer's credit until Monk's death.
-It later appeared on Piano Solo, and on Criss-Cross.
+It later appeared on Piano Solo and on Criss-Cross.

 Evidence

-A contrafact of "Just You, Just Me".
+A new melody written over the chord progression (contrafact) of "Just You, Just Me".
 The title is a corruption from "Just You, Just Me" to "Just Us" to "Justice" to the final title "Evidence".
 The tune was first recorded on July 2, 1948, for the Wizard of the Vibes sessions, featuring Milt Jackson, later on Piano Solo, and on Art Blakey's Jazz Messengers with Thelonious Monk.
 The melody and chord progression of the tune continued to evolve, finally gelling into a "definitive" form in later 1957, as heard on at Carnegie Hall and Thelonious in Action.
 Live versions appear on the albums recorded at Carnegie Hall, Five Spot, Blackhawk, Tokyo, Lincoln Center, It Club and the Jazz Workshop.